khasang/rTrail/README.md

 | Text1 | Text2 |
 | Text1 | Text2 |

+## User API
+This API allows to made CRUD operations with rout entity.
+It realizes with:
+1. Entity
+2. DAO
+3. Service
+4. Controller
+5. DTO

+### User Entity
+User entity contains such field as:
+1. ID - unique number in Data Base.
+2. username - name of User
+3. password - user's password
+4. passwordConfirm - transient password for confirm registration form password
+5. email - email of user

+### User DAO
+User dao interface implements BasicDao with CRUD methods and contains one method for getting users by name

+### User service
+User service is layer between controller and DAO.
+This layer take request from controller, receive response from DAO, turn it to DTO and transfer to controller

+### User controller
+User controller is the layer for communication between client and server.
+Communication uses json format.
+1. /add - add new user to DataBase.
+Method POST, user transfer in json format in request body.
+Returns UserDTO.
+2. /get/{id} - return user with id.
+Method GET.
+Returns UserDTO.
+3. /delete/{id} - delete user with id.
+Method DELETE.
+Returns deleted userDTO.
+4. /update - update user.
+Method PUT.
+Returns updated UserDTO.
+5. /get/all - return all users.
+Method GET.
+Returns list of UserDTO.
+6. /get/name/{username} - return user list with the same name.
+Method GET.
+Returns list of UserDTO.

+### UserDTO
+User Data Transfer Object for represents data to client for CRUD requests

 ## Rout API
 This API allow to made CRUD operations with rout entity.
 It realize with: